-Customs Zone (Territory)
+Customs Zone (Boundary)

-This chapter contains provisions of the Customs zone (boundary):
+This Section contains provisions of the Customs zone (boundary)

-Article (121) states that there are provisions of the customs territory as provided for in clause 9 of Article (2) of this Regulation (Law) which states that the marine customs boundary covers the area of the sea located between the seashores and the ending of the territorial waters.
-The land customs boundary covers the lands located between the shores or the land borders on the one hand and an internal line to be specified by a resolution by the minister or the competent authority on the other.
-This provision provides that prohibited and restricted goods as well goods subject to high customs taxes "duties" shall be subject to the provisions of the customs zone.
-So the presence of such goods within these areas requires their subjection to the provisions of the customs zone and the movement of such goods is usually subject to special provisions in order to avoid their smuggling into the country.
+Article (121) states that there are provisions relating to the customs boundary (paragraph 9 of Article (2) of this Law states that the marine customs boundary covers that area of the sea located between the seashores and the ending of the territorial waters).
+The land customs boundary covers the lands located between the shores or the land borders on the one hand, and an internal line to be specified under a resolution by the minister or the competent authority on the other hand.
+This provision states that prohibited and restricted goods as well as high customs taxes goods shall be subject to the provisions of the customs boundary.
+Hence the presence of such goods within these areas requires their subjection to the provisions of the customs boundary and the movement of such goods is usually subject to special provisions in order to avoid their smuggling into the country.

-Chapter XIII
+Section XIII